tchapi/davis/README.md

 > If your installation is behind a web server like Apache or Nginx, you can setup the env vars directly in your Apache or Nginx configuration (see below).
 Skip this part in this case.

 a.
-The database url (_you should already have it configured since you created the database previously_)
+The database driver and url (_you should already have it configured since you created the database previously_)

 ```
+DATABASE_DRIVER=mysql # or postgresql
 DATABASE_URL=mysql://db_user:db_pass@host:3306/db_name?serverVersion=mariadb-10.6.10&charset=utf8mb4
 ```